 Pediatrics and Sensory Integration Laboratory

-An innovative multi-purpose pediatric learning laboratory, including suspended equipment such as tire and bolster swings used in Ayres sensory integration intervention, is available in the CHP building for students to observe master clinicians at work and to hone their own skills for pediatric practice.
+An innovative multi-purpose pediatric learning laboratory, including suspended equipment such as tire and bolster swings used in sensory integration intervention as originated by Dr. Ayres, is available in the CHP building for students to observe master clinicians at work and to hone their own skills for pediatric practice.

 Assistive Technology and Ergonomics Laboratory